DocAdam/adamthepugh/site/docs/portfolio/problem-solving.md

 That gives me a starting point for structure.

+I also pay attention to where people naturally go for help.
+A lot of the time, they do not start with formal documentation.
+They ask another person, search informally, or look for examples from someone who has already solved the problem.
+That matters, because good documentation should account for how people actually seek help, not just how we wish they would.

 ### Then, build something people can use

 I care less about theoretical elegance than whether the result actually helps.